AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### Milestones

 You cannot change the duration of a milestone as they have no duration, but you still can drag it to another position.
-They have no progress and connectors as well, because they represent moments in time.
+They have no progress as well, because they represent instantaneous events in time.

 ### Scrolling